Artie Lange Arrested For Coke And Heroin Possession, ‘I’m Such A Flawed Person’

 In HBO’s Crashing, Lange play himself, a larger-than-life mentor to an aspiring stand-up comedian trying to make it in the competitive comedy scene in New York.
 In the second episode, Lange’s real-life history of drug and alcohol abuse was addressed, according to EW.
 Crashing was renewed earlier this week for a second season on HBO.

 Lange called himself “the Babe Ruth of demons” in a candid interview this month with the Village Voice.
 When asked what the hardest part about playing himself was, he chuckled and said it wasn’t hard because it was more of a “therapy session.”
 Artie said Pete’s character is based on an assistant he had that kept him away from drugs.
-He added that the woman who was super involved and the one who wanted to give him the drugs is the same woman portrayed by Gina Gershon.
+He added that the woman girl who was super involved and the one who wanted to give him the drugs, is the same woman portrayed by Gina Gershon.

 “It’s me.
 Unfortunately… Playing myself is like a therapy session, going back over all that.
 The second episode is very, very much based on something that happened to me.”